manojpramesh/eth-doc/report.md

-# Audit report for Dadi Public Sale
+# Audit report for Public Sale
-##### January 28 2018
-##### Prepared By: Manoj
+##### Prepared By: Manoj <manojpramesh@gmail.com>

 ## Summary

-Audit Report prepared by Solidified for **Dadi** covering the public sale contracts.
+Audit Report prepared for an ICO covering the public sale contracts.

 ## Scope of the audit

 The audit was based on the solidity compiler *0.4.19+commit.c4cbbb05*.
-The scope of the audit is limited to the following source code file
+The scope of the audit is limited to the following contracts.

-1. DadiPublicSale.sol

-Which contains the following libraries and contracts

 1. SafeMath
 2. Ownable